kemilbeltre/practice-code/README.md

-In this repository I'm going to try to upload code every day.
+In this repository I'm going to share a lot of code about exercises that are generally seen in interviews and that are very useful to do good practice.

 ## About the contents